 Marie Zelenina

-I am a fourth-year PhD candidate at the National Institute of Mental Health (NIMH), NIH, USA.
+I am currently finishing my PhD at the National Institute of Mental Health (NIMH), NIH, USA.
 At the NIH, I am co-supervised by Dr Daniel Pine at the Section on Development and Affective Neuroscience (SDAN) and Dr Bruno Averbeck at the Laboratory of Neuropsychology, and mentored by Dr Dylan Nielson at the NIMH Machine Learning Team.
 I am also mentored by Prof Argyris Stringaris at the UCL.
 My host academic institution is the University of Lisbon in Portugal, where I am a member of Dr Diana Prata's lab.

 profile-pic-new.jpg